Updated: Apr 5

 But, when it comes to the injustices committed by Dr. James Marion Sims, Anarcha, Betsey, and Lucy are the only women whose names were recorded, out of the many who suffered through those so-called "experiments."
 The record that bears their name is not through the story they would have told.
 Instead, they are a quick mention in the autobiography of Dr. Sims, mere tools used to further support his desire for fame and acclaim.
 They were not afforded a chance to speak about what they went through.
 Instead, they died as voiceless women while their abuser shot to fame through the successes he claimed to have experienced as a result of what he called research and experimentation.

 Hearing Kwoya read what she imagined to be their memories and stories, I was amazed at the power she had as a writer, a power she explained that day, when she admitted to "finally giving these women a voice for the first time."
 Through the gift of writing, she has pulled Anarcha, Betsey, Lucy and the other unnamed women from the grave of forgetfulness, awakened their stories formerly buried in silence.

 I think that's why Batman is my favorite superhero.
-He's not someone who I would look at and say "I could do what he does if I were bitten by a radioactive spider; or cursed with a mutation that actually gives me power; or sent to live on another planet whose environment makes my abilities more powerful and useful to the people there."
-If I look at Batman and all that he does as a superhero who is simply a determined to use his resources to help others, I can say "I can do that too."
+He's not someone who I would look at and say "I'd do the same if I had been bitten by a radioactive spider, or cursed with a mutation that actually gives me power, or sent to live on another planet whose environment makes my abilities more powerful and useful to the people there."
+If I look at Batman and all that he does as a superhero who is simply a determined and resourceful man, I can only say "I'd do that too...if I wanted."